mehul-0/Weather-App-React/README.md

 A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://weather-app-react-nine-beta.vercel.app/).

 # Credits
-- The weather app was created by [mehul-0](https://github.com/mehul-0) as a final project for the SheCodes React workshop.
+- The weather app was created by [mehul-0](https://github.com/mehul-0) as an assignment for MirrAR.